-This lightly salted vegan pecan pie needs just 8 ingredients and is completely gluten free too - perfect for Thanksgiving.
+This easy vegan pecan pie needs just 8 ingredients and is completely gluten free/refined sugar-free, but it's still the perfect treat for Thanksgiving.

 It wouldn't be Thanksgiving without pecan pie.
 Specifically, vegan gluten free pecan pie.